Idioms and Phrases Shakespeare Invented

 Break the ice is a very common idiom in English.
 It means doing or saying something that makes people relax.
 For example, if you give a presentation to a group of strangers, you could break the ice by starting with a joke.

-When Shakespeare used the phrase in The Taming of the Shrew, it had the same meaning.
+This Shakespeare idiom has the same meaning when used in The Taming of the Shrew.
 In this play, Tranio is talking about wooing another character called Katherine when he says:

 “If it be so, sir, that you are the man